sessionboy/apollo/docs/source/platform/schema-validation.md

 <h3 id="renaming-or-removing">Renaming or removing a field</h3>

 When a field is unused, renaming or removing can be performed immediately without affecting clients.
-Unfortunately, additional considerations should be made if a client uses the field or a GraphQL deployment doesn't have per-field usage metrics.
+Unfortunately, additional considerations should be made if a client uses the field or a GraphQL deployment doesn't have per-field usage metrics, especially with a production schema.

-For example, with the following `Query` type is in a base schema:
+For example, let's look at a workflow with the following `Query` type in the base schema:

 ```graphql
 type Query {